stephenscaff/emojeed/README.md

 An emoji to topic news search, using Vue.js, Nuxt.js, and api or 3 and some other super fun stuff.

+*RoadMap*
+- Add new source icon to author
+- Add a weather component for the header that’s all foul mouth.
+- Add Emoji Selector, map it to `topic`
+- Map Emojis to useable search terms
+- Maybe new source filtering?
+- Gussy up ui

 ## Build Setup